adrianroth10/labyrinth/example/world/README.md

-# Format of world file
+# Format of world.json file
 I have tried to make it as easy and intuitive as possible to make your own world.

 The world consists of `[WorldItem]` where each `WorldItem` is a `(Tile, TileItem)`.